Chinese poker: Scoring

 The stakes played for in Chinese poker are known as units: an amount of money agreed on before the game starts.
 Basic scoring rules dictate that a player collects one unit from each opponent whose front, middle or back hand is beaten by their own corresponding hand.
 Thus, unlike most poker games, being second-best at the table is good enough to win money.
 In some variants players are also paid an additional unit if they win in two or three of the hands.
 In other variants players only get an additional unit if they win all three hands (known as a scoop).
 Also, due to the head-to-head nature of the comparisons, it is possible for different players to play for different stakes.
 For example, A and B could play for $100 per unit versus each other, while all other player pairings play for $10 per unit.

 The two most common scoring systems used in Chinese poker are the 2–4 scoring method, and the 1–6 scoring method.

 In the 2–4 method the player receives 1 unit for each of the three hands they win, and 1 unit called the overall unit is awarded to the player who wins two out of the three hands, or all of the three hands.
 In the event of a tie in one of the hands, no money is exchanged for this particular hand.
 If one player wins both of the other two hands, they collect 3 units (1 for each hand, and 1 overall).
 If they each win one hand, no units are exchanged (each win 1 unit, and there is no overall).

 In the 1–6 method the player receives 1 unit for each of the three hands they win, and 3 bonus units (on top of the three for the hands) if they win all three hands.

 Example

 In the 2–4 method, Bob would pay Amy two units; Amy receives two points for winning front and back, loses one for losing middle and receives one as the overall unit for winning two out of three hands.
-In the 1–6 method, Bob would pay Amy one unit; again Amy receives two points for winning front and back and loses one for losing middle, but they do not receive any bonus units.
+In the 1–6 method, Bob would pay Amy one unit; again Amy receives two points for winning front and back and loses one for losing middle, but no bonus units would be awarded.